Turbo9910/Data-Preprocessing-Web-Scraping/README.md

 ## 🕸️ Web Scraping

-This section includes two folders for different web-scraped datasets:
+This section includes multiple folders for different web-scraped datasets:

 ### 🛻 PakWheels Used Cars Dataset